pwood/fdbexplorer/README.md

     	If the http output should be enabled, making the status json output available on /status/json.
   -input-file string
     	Location of an output of 'status json' to explore, will not connect to FoundationDB.
-  -interval duration
-    	Interval for polling FoundationDB for status. (default 10s) -url string
+  -url string
     	URL to fetch status json from periodically.
 ```